jmarcm/van-life/steps.md

 In `Vans.jsx` and `HostVans.jsx`

-## Button back to all vans from van detail page using Link State
+## Button back to all vans from van detail page using Link state

 the aim is to preserve a potential filter